jimhigson/oboe.js-dissertation/markdown/3_Background.md

 transport would be quickly forgotten.
 When viewing a document through a streaming lens and interpreting while still incomplete it is easier to mistakenly react differently according to field order.
-If nodes from the example above were used when only the first field has arrived Walter would find a different handling than John or Jack.
+If nodes from the example above were used when only the first field has arrived Sally would find a different handling than John or Jack.
 Because the serialisation will contain items which are written to follow an indeterminate order it will be important to ensure that, despite the